 Juniper Berry by M. P. Kozlowsky--A little darkness for the middle grade crowd.
 I liked it.

 Madame Tussaud by Michelle Moran--Absolutely loved this!
 One of my favorites of the year!

 Currently Reading:State of Wonder by Ann Patchett--Enjoying so far

 The Hemingses of Monticello by Annette Gordon-Reed--I've barely started this but the mention of Jefferson in Madame Tussaud sent me on the hunt for it.

 The Prince of Frogtown by Rick Bragg, read by the author--I'm actually downloading it as we speak.
 As I read Ava's Man by Rick Bragg, I kept thinking the only way it could be better was if it was on audio.
 Needless to say, I have high hopes.

 From the Ashes by Jeremy Burns--Interesting enough.
 It's my gym book and it's serving it's purpose.

 Up Next:I'm getting through State of Wonder pretty quickly.
 I grabbed a few graphic novels while I was at the library Saturday, so I'm sure one of those will be next.
 If you're curious, I have The Night Bookmobile by Audrey Niffenegger, Daytripper by Fábio Moon and Gabriel Bá and The Facts in the Case of the Departure of Miss Finch by Neil Gaiman and Michael Zulli.

 What are you reading this week?

-I have an affiliate relationship with IndieBound and Better World Books and will receive a small commission at no cost to you if you purchase books through links on my site.
+I have an affiliate relationship with Malaprop's, my local independent bookstore located in beautiful downtown Asheville, NC; and Better World Books.
+I will receive a small commission at no cost to you if you purchase books through links on my site.